 The Company had entered into a Transitional Shared Facilities and Services Agreement with NRDC Real Estate Advisors, LLC, an entity wholly owned by four of the Company's current and former directors.
 Pursuant to the Transitional Shared Facilities and Services Agreement, NRDC Real Estate Advisors, LLC provided the Company with access to, among other things, their information technology and office space.
 On October 31, 2011 this agreement expired.
-For the three months ended March 31, 2011 the Company incurred \$22,500 of expenses relating to this agreement which is included in general and administrative expenses in the accompanying consolidated statements of operations.
-The Company did not incur any expenses relating to this agreement during the three months ended March 31, 2012.
+For the three and six months ended June 30, 2011 the Company incurred \$22,500 and \$45,000, respectively, of expenses relating to this agreement which is included in general and administrative expenses in the accompanying consolidated statements of operations.
+The Company did not incur any expenses relating to this agreement during the three and six months ended June 30, 2012.

 In May 2010, the Company had entered into a Shared Facilities and Service Agreement effective January 1, 2010 with an officer of the Company.
-Pursuant to the Shared Facilities and Service Agreement, the Company had provided the use of office space and other resources for a monthly fee of \$1,938.
+Pursuant to the Shared Facilities and Service Agreement, the Company was provided the use of office space and other resources for a monthly fee of \$1,938.
 The agreement was terminated on October 31, 2011 due to the relocation of office space.
-For the three months ended March 31, 2011 the Company incurred approximately \$5,800 of expenses relating to this agreement which is included in general and administrative expenses in the accompanying consolidated statements of operations.
-The Company did not incur any expenses relating to this agreement during the three months ended March 31, 2012, since the agreement was terminated on October 31, 2011.
+For the three and six months ended June 30, 2011 the Company incurred approximately \$5,800 and \$11,600, respectively, of expenses relating to this agreement which is included in general and administrative expenses in the accompanying consolidated statements of operations.
+The Company did not incur any expenses relating to this agreement during the three and six months ended June 30, 2012, since the agreement was terminated on October 31, 2011.

 In August 2011, the Company entered into two lease agreements effective July 1, 2011, with an officer of the Company.
 Pursuant to the lease agreements, the Company is provided the use of storage space for a monthly fee of \$790.
-For the three months ended March 31, 2012, the Company incurred \$2,370 of expenses relating to the agreements which were included in general and administrative expenses in the accompanying consolidated statements of operations.
-The Company did not incur any expenses relating to these agreements during the three months ended March 31, 2011, since the agreements became effective on July 1, 2011.
+For the three and six months ended June 30, 2012, the Company incurred approximately \$2,400 and \$4,800, respectively, of expenses relating to the agreements which were included in general and administrative expenses in the accompanying consolidated statements of operations.
+The Company did not incur any expenses relating to these agreements during the three and six months ended June 30, 2011, since the agreements became effective on July 1, 2011.